Sébastien Feller

 Sébastien Feller (born 11 March 1991) is a French chess grandmaster.
 He was found guilty of cheating by the French Chess Federation (FFE) and sanctioned in 2012 by not being allowed to participate in FIDE tournaments for 2 years and 9 months.
 He denied the charges and said they were motivated by a dispute over the direction of the French Chess Federation.
+In 2019, he was sentenced by a French court to a suspended 6-months prison sentence because of the cheating.

 Biography

 Sébastien Feller was born in Thionville, France, on 11 March 1991.

 Chess career

 Feller achieved both his International Master and Grandmaster titles in 2007 at age 17.
 He won the French Junior Championship 2007 and was vice-champion of the European U16 Championships 2007.
 He played as the first reserve for France in the European Team Championships 2009 held in Novi Sad, Serbia, scoring +4 =4 -1.
 He was also French Blitz Champion in 2010 and winner of the Paris championship in July 2010.
 In 2010, he represented France in the 39th Chess Olympiad in Khanty-Mansiysk, Russia, where he was sanctioned for cheating by the French Chess Federation (FFE).